redbadger/crux/docs/src/part-2/nested_state_machines.md

 {{#include ../../../examples/weather/shared/src/model/outcome.rs:started}}
 ```

 A `start()` returns a `Started<Self, Event>` — the initial state bundled with the commands that kick off the work.
-The `map_event` methods on both types lift a child's event variant into a parent's wider event type, which is how events are routed through the hierarchy without each layer needing to know about the others.
+The `map_event` methods on both types lift a child's event variant into its parent's wider event type, so each layer only needs to know about its direct children, not the whole tree beneath them.

 That's the whole protocol.
 Now let's see it in use.